Vala (programming language): Description

 Vala is a programming language that combines the high-level build-time performance of scripting languages with the run-time performance of low-level programming languages.
 It aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI, compared to applications and libraries written in C. The syntax of Vala is similar to C#, modified to better fit the GObject type system.

 History

-Vala was conceived by Jürg Billeter and was implemented by him and Raffaele Sandrini, who wished for a higher level alternative for developing GNOME applications instead of C. They did like the syntax and semantics of C# but did not want to use Mono, so they finished a compiler in May 2006.
+Vala was conceived by Jürg Billeter and was implemented by him and Raffaele Sandrini, who wished for a higher-level alternative for developing GNOME applications instead of C. They liked the syntax and semantics of C# but did not want to use Mono, so they finished a compiler in May 2006.
 Initially, it was bootstrapped using C, and one year later (with release of version 0.1.0 in July 2007), the Vala compiler became self-hosted.
+In 2008, the Genie language was created to expose a Python-like syntax to the Vala compiler.
 As of 2021, the current stable release branch with long-term support is 0.48, and the language is under active development with the goal of releasing a stable version 1.0.